TheAgaveFairy/Summer24/README.md

  ## Overview

  The tinymlcontest2022_demo_example folder is mostly the same as the original.
+Generated .bat files will need to be run from here.

  In the models folder, there are now two models.
 The program will not run unless there is a "model_1.py" file available.
 Since I have two models (one with an avgpool layer to handle shorter input sizes), my automated .bat (sorry it's CMD) renames the desired model before calling the main .py files and then reverts that name when completed.
 This ensures I'm always running the desired model.

  Results are saved in the results folder.
 The best place to look for readable and verified results will be my Google Sheet here: https://docs.google.com/spreadsheets/d/1QxSq8h2buYRQKXKKzqlOlNe0SRCejuz_MVQv7s9Tgtg/edit?usp=sharing.
-There are four sheets - one for raw lines of data for the original unmodified model that only accepts 1250 long inputs, and the avgpool model's results.
-These are summarized for quicker viewing via Pivot Tables onto "summary" tabs.
+There are four sheets - one for raw lines of data for the original unmodified model (that only accepts 1250 long inputs), and a sheet for the avgpool model's results.
+These are each summarized for quicker viewing via Pivot Tables onto "summary" tabs.

 ## Playground Folder

  The playground folder has a mix of helper files and at this time.
+Most of my jupyter notebooks that I was playing with are here.
 The original data came as data.rar that can hopefully be found here: https://drive.google.com/drive/u/0/mobile/folders/1N-zT2p7pQck3uJjO6ORFFyoqeRpSIS3a?sort=14&direction=d .
-This has been unpacked (but not uploaded here due to GitHub limits) to a folder called 'tinyml_contest_data_training/' in the root folder.
-Most of my jupyter notebooks that I was playing with are here.
+This should be unpacked (but not uploaded here due to GitHub limits) to a folder called 'tinyml_contest_data_training/' in the root folder.
 The file you will want to see most is the testrunner notebook.

 ## Testrunner Notebook